 - Unit tests and improved Architecture.

-AheadWorks Automatic Related Products for Magento 2 and 1 is a reliable and highly customizable extension that significantly simplifies your interaction with related products.
+Aheadworks Automatic Related Products for Magento 2 and 1 is a reliable and highly customizable extension that significantly simplifies customers’ interaction with related products.

 Magento 1 module costs $149.
 The price tag of the Magento 2 extension is higher.
 The module costs $299 with free installation, 90 days of support, and a personal account manager included.